The Economist Democracy Index: Components

+Countries not listed

+The Democracy Index does not cover some UN member states, namely Andorra, Antigua and Barbuda, the Bahamas, Barbados, Belize, Brunei, Dominica, the Federated States of Micronesia, Grenada, Kiribati, Liechtenstein, the Maldives, the Marshall Islands, Monaco, Nauru, Palau, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Samoa, San Marino, São Tomé and Príncipe, Seychelles, Solomon Islands, Somalia, South Sudan, Tonga, Tuvalu, and Vanuatu.

 Recent changes

 In 2016, the United States was downgraded from a full democracy to a flawed democracy; its score, which had been declining for some years, crossed the threshold from 8.05 in 2015 to 7.98 in 2016.
 The report stated that this was caused by myriad factors dating back to at least the late 1960s which have eroded Americans' trust in governmental institutions.
+Nigeria was also upgraded from an authoritarian regime to a hybrid regime.

 The 2017 Democracy Index registered, at the time, the worst year for global democracy since 2010–11.
 Asia was the region with the largest decline since 2016.
 Venezuela was downgraded from a hybrid regime to an authoritarian regime.
 In China, Xi Jinping, General Secretary of the Chinese Communist Party (CCP), further entrenched his power by writing his contribution to the CCP's ideology, dubbed Xi Jinping Thought, into the party's constitution.
 Moldova was downgraded from a flawed democracy to a hybrid regime as a result of problematic elections.
 By contrast, Armenia was re-upgraded from an authoritarian regime to a hybrid regime as a result of constitutional changes that shifted power from the presidency to parliament.
-In 2017, the Gambia was upgraded again from an authoritarian regime to a hybrid regime after Yahya Jammeh, who was president from 1996 to 2017, was defeated by Adama Barrow, an opposition candidate in the 2016 presidential elections.
+The Gambia was upgraded again from an authoritarian regime to a hybrid regime after Yahya Jammeh, who was president from 1996 to 2017, was defeated by Adama Barrow, an opposition candidate in the 2016 presidential elections.

 In 2019, France, Portugal and Chile were upgraded from flawed democracies to full democracies.
 In fact, this was not a new experience for the former two, which suffered from the eurozone crisis many years before.
 By contrast, Malta was downgraded from a full democracy to a flawed democracy.
 Thailand and Albania were upgraded from hybrid regimes to flawed democracies.
 Algeria was upgraded again from an authoritarian regime to a hybrid regime.